taskprovision/hubmail/dsl/examples/email_processing/README.md

 2. Implementing content analysis using NLP
 3. Adding database storage for processed emails
 4. Creating a web dashboard to monitor email processing
+5. Adding more specialized email processors for different categories
+6. Implementing authentication for the web interface

 ## Troubleshooting

 - If you can't connect to the IMAP server, check your .env configuration
-- Ensure MailHog is running by visiting http://localhost:8025
+- For the mock environment, ensure MailHog is running by visiting http://localhost:8025
+- For the full environment, check that the mail server is properly configured
+- Use `make logs` to view the logs from the Docker containers
-- Check the logs directory for detailed error messages
+- Check the `docker` directory for environment-specific README files with detailed instructions